 As part of this project, Childress Klein also transformed nearly four acres of surface parking lots into two museums, a cultural center, a performing arts theater and a 300-seat auditorium, known as the Levine Center for the Arts.

-Childress Klein currently manages this property.
+Childress Klein currently provides parking management services for this property.

 1,370,214 SF, 48-story